Altra Lone Peak 4 Mid RSM

 Waterproof: Yes (eVent)

 What we like: Lightweight and breathable; great traction on soft terrain.

 What we don’t: Sloppy and unsupportive on rough trails; not durable.

 See the Men's Altra Lone Peak 4 See the Women's Altra Lone Peak 4

 Altra's Lone Peak series has been a popular choice among trail runners and weight-conscious hikers for years.
-Toeing the line between hiking boot and trail-running shoe, the Lone Peak 4 Mid RSM (Rain, Snow, & Mud) features an over-the-ankle design, waterproof and breathable eVent upper, cushy midsole, and aggressive tread pattern.
-We tested the RSM on everything from alpine scrambles to soggy singletrack, and came away with mixed impressions.
+Toeing the line between a hiking boot and trail running shoe, the Lone Peak 4 Mid RSM (short for “rain, snow, and mud”) features an over-the-ankle design, waterproof and breathable eVent upper, cushy midsole, and aggressive tread pattern.
+We tested the RSM on everything from alpine scrambles to soggy singletrack and came away with mixed impressions.
 Its out-of-the-box comfort and traction on muddy trails are excellent, but the shoe is lacking in support and durability over difficult terrain.
-Below we break down the Altra Lone Peak 4 Mid RSM’s comfort, traction, waterproofing, breathability, sizing and fit, and more.
+Below we break down our experiences with the Lone Peak 4 Mid RSM.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 If there’s one thing that Altra does well, it’s comfort: no matter the style, every Altra shoe has a zero-drop footbed and wide, “FootShape” toe box.
 Many hikers and runners find that these features allow their feet and body to align and move more naturally, resulting in less impact.
 For us, the wide toe box provided impressive comfort right out of the box.
 And coupled with the thin yet supple upper, we experienced virtually no break-in period.
 On soft, loamy trails, the Lone Peak 4 Mid RSM offered the experience of walking on a cloud.